SHARE PURCHASE AGREEMENT

 "Disclosure Letter" means the letter from the Seller to the Buyer delivered with this Agreement making fair disclosure against the Warranties.

-"Warranties" means the warranties set out in Clause 5 and/or in Schedule 1.
+"Warranties" means the warranties set out in this Agreement (and, in the Expert form, Clause 7 and any Schedule referred to therein).

 2.